gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 the PMTU by removing from the value the sum of the common SCTP header and the Encrypted chunk header.

+From SCTP perspective, the maximum size of the encryption engine payload, if limited, has to be considered as well.
+If such limit exists, PMTU for SCTP has to be limited to the encryption engine largest payload value plus the SCTP Common Header.

 # Conventions
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and